tippuvenky/testing_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+**Run the test:**
+-> Plug-in your device or start your emulator.

+-> At the command line, navigate to the project's root directory and enter the following command:
+$ flutter drive \
+  --driver=test_driver/perf_driver.dart \
+  --target=integration_test/perf_test.dart \
+  --profile \
+  --no-dds